spectrocloud/librarium/packages/docs/content/01-introduction/2-concept-overviews.md

 # Helm Charts

-Heml Charts are Kubernetes YAML maniests that describe a related set of Kubernetes resources into a single package.
+Helm Charts are Kubernetes YAML maniests that describe a related set of Kubernetes resources into a single package.
 Just like Spectro Cloud's native Packs, Spectro Cloud supports crchestrates helm charts hosted in any public or private helm chart registry on to Kubernetes clusters.

 # Chart Repositories